-General Motors (GM) has a variety of vehicles ranging from small cars to large trucks in its product lineup.
+General Motors has all types of vehicles ranging from small cars to large trucks.
 The majority of its portfolio is targeted to the masses.
 To encourage people to purchase its vehicles, the company provides automotive financing services through General Motors Financial Company.
-Let’s take a look at GM Financial Company’s performance in 4Q16.

 GM Financial offers retail lending, both loan and lease, to its customers.
 Additionally, the company provides new and used vehicle inventory financing, inventory insurance, working capital, capital improvement loans, and storage center financing services to its dealers.
 This facility is known as commercial lending.

 The financing arm of the company provides its services primarily in North America, Europe, China, and South America.
 At the end of 2015, GM Financial had 50 facilities globally.
 Of these 50 facilities, 22 are located in the United States.

 Other major facilities outside the United States include those in Brazil, Canada, China, Germany, Mexico, and the United Kingdom.